Fine Tuning Argument

 Even if we knew the likelihood that life would be found on any given world, this would not tell us whether it arose there spontaneously rather than deliberately.

-And, again, even if we agree there is a certain number above which that matter must be blind chance, and below which it must be deliberate, the argument fails unless experience tells us the number.
+And, again, even if we agree there is a certain percent value above which the creation of life must be blind chance, and below which it must be deliberate, the argument fails unless experience tells us the value.

 For example: if I throw a coin and lands heads four times in a row, this is not very unusual.
-If I throw it a hundred times, and it lands heads each time, one the other hand, at that point I am wise to conclude the coin is weighted, or two headed.
+If I throw it a hundred times, and it lands heads each time, one the other hand, at that point I am wise to conclude the coin is weighted, or is a two-headed.
+While mathematically this outcome is possible (one chance in quintillion), for common horse-sense, if not Occam’s Razor, prefers the explanation that I am flipping a two-headed coin.

 But if I walk into a room and find a coin sitting head’s up on a desk, and no other coin is near, there is no evidence, not even an scintilla of evidence, that the coin was deliberately placed to be head’s up, or was spun or flipped and landed as blind nature determined.
 If, on the other hand, I find one hundred coins on the same desk sitting head’s up, I will suspect they were placed deliberately to be so.
 But if I then turn a coin and find they are all two headed, I again can conclude nothing.